-Two thousand feet above the Urubamba river, the cloud shrouded ruins have palaces, baths, temples, storage rooms and some 150 houses, all in a remarkable state of preservation.
-Invisible from below and completely self-contained due to the surrounding agricultural terraces, which provided sufficient food for the inhabitants, and watered by natural springs.
+Two thousand feet above the Urubamba River, the cloud-shrouded ruins have palaces, baths, temples, storage rooms and some 150 houses, all in a remarkable state of preservation.
+Invisible from below and completely self-contained due to the surrounding agricultural terraces, which provided sufficient food for the inhabitants and were watered by natural springs.

 It is no wonder that Machu Picchu is considered one of the New Wonders of the World.

 The Hiram Bingham luxury train service, operated by Peru Rail, offers a magnificent journey between Cusco and Machu Picchu.
 Named after the American explorer who rediscovered the Inca citadel, the train departs from Cusco in the morning.
 It takes passengers on a spectacular trip through a changing landscape while enjoying breakfast.
 The train climbs out of Cusco and descends into the Sacred Valley, passing by picturesque villages and lush fields with breathtaking views of the mountains and the Urubamba River.